 I grew up in northern California, received my BA in Ethnic Studies at UC San Diego, and after living in New York City and a few other places, earned a PhD in American Studies at the University of Iowa.
 Now a professor of environmental history at Northland College in Wisconsin, I've lived on the shores of Lake Superior since 2008.
 I've been hard at work on a book about the odd corners of orchid history (with some fun how-to).
-Orchid Muse: The History of an Obsession in Fifteen Flowers is due out from WW Norton in October 2022.
+Orchid Muse: The History of an Obsession in Fifteen Flowers is out from W.W.
+Norton & Company as of 2022.
 My agent is Deirdre Mullane of Mullane Literary Agency.

 I gardened with my grandmothers as a little girl.
 I'm a master gardener, I've founded several community gardens across three states, and am an avid organic kitchen gardener.
 I love visiting botanical gardens and orchid greenhouses all over the world.
 On the trip home, I pack the orchids I buy into every spare inch of my luggage.
 Clothes are often sacrificed for the cause.